RathaKM/url-imagecount-service/README.md

 ### Service Setup

 - Clone/fork this Repo and open/import this Project into IntelliJ or Eclipse
-- Go to the project directory, '_url-imagecount-service_'
+- Open a Terminal window and go to the project directory, '_url-imagecount-service_'
 - Build/Package the project using '_gradle build_' command
 - Start SpringBoot application using '_java -jar build/libs/imagecount-service-0.1.0.jar_' command
 - Test the server by http://localhost:8080/v1/imagecount/jobId/1.
-This may display _{"errorMessage":"JobId 1 is not found"}_, if you have not created any Job already.
+This may display _{"errorMessage":"JobId 1 is not found"}_, as you have not created any Job already.
+- For a quick deployment you can use the shared [imagecount-service-0.1.0.jar](../master/imagecount-service-0.1.0.jar) file, in case you didn't have time or ran into any issues.
+   - Simply go to the root folder and run the command '_java -jar build/libs/imagecount-service-0.1.0.jar_'

 ## How to Consume Resources

 There are 2 ways you can consume these resources.
-They are using Postman, and Curl command.
+They are by using Postman, and Curl command.

 ### Using Postman